oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     attacker is unable to obtain the required client credentials to redeem the code himself.
-  * The authorization or resource servers are limited to certain networks, the attackers is unable to access directly.
+  * The authorization or resource servers are limited to certain networks that the attacker is unable to access directly.

+### Attack Description
-How does an attack look like?
+What does an attack look like?

  1. The attacker obtains an authorization code by performing any of the attacks described above.